esm7/obsidian-vimrc-support/README.md

 ## Changelog

+### 0.4.4
+- Fix to an error constantly displayed in the console.

 ### 0.4.3
 - Another fix to "fixed keyboard layout in Normal mode".
 - Added escape character backslash to surround command.